 Alright.
 Tell me a bit about The Happy Mindset.
 Why did you start this business?

-The Happy Mindset is basically a platform I’ve created to help people to think for themselves, to create their own mindset, and to create their own life from that.
+The Happy Mindset is basically a platform I’ve created to help people to think for themselves, create their own mindset, and create their own life from that.
 So it’s really about showing people the power of their own mindset to create their own lives.
 That’s what it’s been about.